Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Senin, 4 November 2024 05.25.51 UTC
+- WIB: Senin, 4 November 2024 06.24.32 UTC
-- WITA: Senin, 4 November 2024 06.25.51 UTC
+- WITA: Senin, 4 November 2024 07.24.32 UTC
-- WIT: Senin, 4 November 2024 07.25.51 UTC
+- WIT: Senin, 4 November 2024 08.24.32 UTC

 Kutipan Inspiratif:
-"Knowledge is like underwear.
-It is useful to have it, but not necessary to show it off."
+"A life spent making mistakes is not only more honorable, but more useful than a life spent doing nothing."

-Kategori: funny
+Kategori: motivational